Loreinator/Shuffle-Move/README.md

 This program is licensed under GNU General Public License Version 3.
 Please read and agree to the terms of the included license before use.

 ##Changelog
+* **v0.3.119 - 2017-10-13**
+	- Fix Tyranitar repeat starting board
+	- Update Pikachu name from Costumed to Spooky
+	- Fix Paralyze+ duration
+	- Fix other stun-inducing effect to the correct duration
 * **v0.3.118 - 2017-10-12**
 	- Updates for October 10th
 * **v0.3.117 - 2017-10-01**